mCodex/react-native-sensitive-info/README.md

 [![Coverage](https://img.shields.io/badge/coverage-92%25-brightgreen)](https://github.com/mcodex/react-native-sensitive-info)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 Hardware-backed secure storage for React Native.
-Secrets are encrypted with AES-GCM, gated by biometrics or device credentials, and stored in the system Keychain (iOS/Apple) or Android Keystore — all behind a simple Promise-based API and first-class React hooks.
+Secrets are encrypted with AES-GCM, gated by biometrics or device credentials, and stored in the system Keychain (iOS) or Android Keystore behind a Promise-based API and React hooks.

 > [!NOTE]
 > **Upgrading from v5?** See [MIGRATION.md](./docs/MIGRATION.md). v6 requires the New Architecture (RN 0.76+) and `react-native-nitro-modules`.
 Windows support was removed.